 3. Family - first of all

-For Russians, the family is the most important thing that only existsin the world.
-Our life is full of family birthdays, shish kebabs and other holidays.
-It's normal - to spend every weekend, celebrating the birth of another nephew or the name of a distant relative.
-From the moment of birth, they convince us that the family is the only thing that matters in this world.
-Therefore, we are so united.
-Russians have no concept of rivalry between brothers and sisters.
-We are always told that brothers and sisters are the closest people we have, and we need to take care of each other.
+For Russians, family is the most important thingexist in this world.
+Our lives are full of family birthdays, barbecues and other celebrations.
+It is normal to spend every weekend celebrating the birth of another nephew or the name day of a distant relative.
+From the moment we are born, we are taught that family is the only thing that matters in this world.
+That is why we are so close-knit.
+Russians do not have the concept of rivalry between brothers and sisters.
+We are always told that brothers and sisters are the closest people we have and we should take care of each other.

 4. Russians believe in the importance of education